scia-assistant/nlp-argument/README.md

 	- **Implement Data Storage**: Set up the chosen storage solution and integrate it with the project.
 	- **Prepare Data for Retrieval-Augmented Generation (RAG)**: Organize and format data to be compatible with RAG requirements for efficient retrieval and processing.
 - **Implement (RAG)**
+        - **Chose Embedding Model**: Select an embedding model that can effectively convert text into dense vector representations, allowing for efficient similarity searches during retrieval.
+        - **Set Up Retriever**: Configure a retrieval system that can search through indexed embeddings and return the most relevant documents based on an input.
+        - **Chose Generation Model**: Choose an open-source, lightweight generative model capable of using the retrieved documents to generate coherent responses
 - **Develop Analytical Logic for Language Model (LLM) Optimization**
 	- **Create Custom Analytical Algorithms**: Implement logic that enhances the language model’s reasoning and output quality.
 - **Evaluate Language Model (LLM) Performance**
 	- **Test Performance with RAG**: Conduct tests to assess how well the LLM performs when using RAG, measuring factors like accuracy and response time.
 	- **Test Performance without RAG**: Run parallel tests without RAG to establish a baseline and compare performance metrics.
+	- **Benchmark Analysis **: Evaluate our MVP model against the highest-performing LLMs with significantly larger parameter counts.
 - **Develop a User Interface (UI) for LLM Interaction**
 	- **Design the Interface Layout**: Sketch the layout for an intuitive user experience that facilitates interaction with the LLM.
 	- **Choose the Technology Stack**: Decide on the frontend technology (e.g., React, Angular, Vue) and backend framework (e.g., Node.js, Django) for the UI.